AntCraft1/JoyControl-v2/README.md

 - Portuguese
 - Russian

-* All languages except English were translated in google translate and may not be 100% accurate
+*All languages except English were translated in google translate and may not be 100% accurate

-Supported Airplanes:
+Supported Add-Ons:
 - FlightFactor Airbus A320
 - Toliss Airbus A321
 - FlightFactor Airbus A350